RedHatInsights/cloud-connector/README.md

 - do we need a ping that is above the MQTT message but below and application level ping?
   - No ping needed at this point
 - what about different topics for different "types" (host, proxy, etc) of connections?
-Would that help with the load??
+  - Would that help with the load??
+Probably not a huge amount of help...
-- change "in" topic to "status"??
+  - We could segment off "host" connection recorders and "proxy" connection recorders though...
+- what about sending sending the "handshake" messages to a "status" topic?
-  - only watch "status" for connection state
+  - only watch "status" for connection state changes
   - watch "in" later on for bi-directional communication